 After you have installed a font, you can use it in apps like Pages, Keynote, Numbers, and more.

 But remember that not all apps that let you work with fonts allow you to actually use custom fonts.
-As an example, even though the Notes app or Safari’s Reader View include a font-selection option, you only get to choose between a few pre-installed fonts.
+As an example, even though the Notes app or Safari’s Reader View includes a font-selection option, you only get to choose between a few pre-installed fonts.

 Remember that custom font support requires a developer to implement Apple’s API in order to enable the system’s font selector.
 If your favorite app doesn’t yet support custom fonts, you can contact the developer and request them to add it.